-The Gene Targeting and Transgenic Facility (GTTF) at the University of Virginia (UVA) has two laboratories housed in two connected buildings (Jordan Hall and MR5) on UVA grounds.
-The GTTF is centrally located within the UVA-Health System complex and in close proximity to research laboratories and other core facilities.
+The Genetically Engineered Murine Model Core (GEMM core) at the University of Virginia (UVA) has two laboratories housed in two connected buildings (Jordan Hall and MR5) on UVA grounds.
+The GEMM Core is centrally located within the UVA-Health System complex and in close proximity to research laboratories and other core facilities.

 Jordan Hall 2223 (~600 sq ft) is the main lab for ES cell culture and molecular biology.
 It has tissue culture hoods, CO2 incubators, PCR gradient mater cyclers, electroporator, UV gel documentation system, centrifuges, hybridization oven, water baths, balances, gel electrophoresis devices, LN storage Dewars, LN dry shipper and other small equipment for cell culture and molecular biology work.

 Jordan Hall 2223 also serves as a central office to meet and exchange materials with clients.
 It has computers, printers, file cabinets and other office equipment.